CaribesTIC/laravuel-apispa/docs/laravel/laravel-with-postman.md

 We're going to be setting a CSRF token in our environment variables in Postman, so we need to create a Postman environment.

-Click the cog in the top right of Postman, click Add and give your environment a name (mine's forum).
+Click the cog in the top right of Postman, click Add and give your environment a name (mine's `Api-test`).
 Click Add again and switch to your environment in the top right (see top right of screenshot).

 ![login](./img/login.jpg)